Levertion/levertion.github.io/_posts/2017-9-16-builtin_java.md

 title: Use the vanilla java runtime
 categories:
   - Modding
-description: "How to use the built-in java runtime to install optifine and forge"
+excerpt: "How to use the built-in java runtime to install optifine and forge"
 tags:
   - Modding
   - Optifine